 Centralized digital asset management is important to achieve cost-efficiencies and to ensure utmost data security.
-A DAM system helps organizations in this regard.
+A DAM system helps centrally store such assets and also allows users in an organization to find, share and collaborate on them.

-According to a survey by 629 businesses and IT decision-makers, 80% state that their organization struggles to centralize digital assets.
+According to a survey by 629 business and IT decision-makers, 80% state that their organization struggles to centralize digital assets.

-But what is a Digital Asset Management system and how it can help your organization?
-In this blog, we’ll discuss this and much more.
+But what is a Digital Asset Management System and how it can help your organization?
+In this article, we’ll discuss this and much more.

 What is a Digital Asset Management (DAM) system?